top of page

 Taraxacum officinale (naturalized)

-A morphology is a study of the form of animals and plants, as well as the form of words and systems of forms in a language.
-Here, common dandelion, Taraxacum officinale is positioned by botanical latin, composition and scale to suggest "value."
-Similarly a pattern derived from the same dissection is 'naturalized': escaped, multiplied, and reordered to become domestic culture.
-Although historically useful and found across the globe, dandelion is now most commonly thought of not as a beautiful, successful and desirable immigrant, but as an aggressive, noxious, invader.
+A morphology is a study of the form of animals and plants, as well as the form of words and systems of words in a language.
+Here, common Dandelion, Taraxacum officinale is dissected and positioned by botanical latin and scale to suggest "value".
+Similarly a pattern derived from the dissection is 'naturalized': escaped, multiplied, and reordered as domestic culture.
+Although historically useful and found across the globe, Dandelion is now most commonly thought of not as a beautiful, successful and desirable immigrant, but as an aggressive, noxious, invader.

 In A Morphology, Veil, the naturalized matrix is printed repeatedly on translucent Japanese Gampi paper then joined to drape through an interior.
 Its delicate materiality shifts and moves in any breeze.
 Although emphatically of the domestic interior, it is a reminder of a vale of dandelions in a spring breeze.
 Installation photos from Liz Parkinson: Pattern and Preoccupation, 2010 at The Visual Arts Centre of Clarington, an historic flour mill.